-1A.
-Choose a Web Host (With Free WordPress Migration Assistance)
+1. Choose a Web Host With Free WordPress Migration Assistance

 First, you’ll need a new host, preferably one that specializes in WordPress plans.
 We recommend choosing one that offers free migration assistance — that is, of course, assuming you’d rather not perform tasks, such as exporting and creating a new database from the migrating site or editing the wp-config.php file, on your own.

 Note that hosts that offer free WordPress migrations primarily only do so for new customer accounts.
 The free WordPress migration is an incentive to sign up.
-If you’d like to migrate someone’s WordPress site to your existing hosting account, there will likely be a fee for the work.
-At the time of publication, InMotion, SiteGround, and A2 Hosting offered free WordPress migration services to new customers.
+If you’d like to migrate someone’s WordPress site to your existing hosting account, you’ll either be directed to the host’s knowledgebase for a tutorial, or you may be asked to pay a small fee for someone to do it for you.
+Regardless, these hosts strike the right balance of free migrations and friendly WordPress support:

 Once you’ve selected your new WordPress hosting plan, follow the setup prompts provided by the company.
 Do not install WordPress yet, as you’ll want to back up your files in your existing control panel (e.g., cPanel or Plesk) first.